 only to the number of board representations of each Director and their respective principal commitments per se.
-The contributions by each Director to and during Board and Board committee meetings, as well as their attendance at such meetings, are also taken into account.
-Although the Directors have other principal commitments, the Board is of the view that the individual Directors have devoted sufficient time and attention towards the discharge of their responsibilities as Directors and towards the affair of AGT and Trustee-Manager
+The contributions by each Director to and during Board and Board Committee meetings, as well as their attendance at such meetings, are also taken into account.
+Although some of the Directors have other principal commitments, the Board is of the view that the individual Directors have devoted sufficient time and attention towards the discharge of their responsibilities as Directors and towards the affair of AGT and Trustee-Manager